trueangle/kotlin-native-aws-lambda-runtime/README.md

 ## Build and deploy to AWS

-1. Apply the plugin `id("io.github.trueangle.plugin.lambda") version "0.0.1"`
+1. Make sure you have applied the plugin `id("io.github.trueangle.plugin.lambda") version "0.0.1"`
 2. Execute `./gradlew buildLambdaRelease`.
 The command will output the path to the archive containing lambda executable (YOUR_MODULE_NAME.kexe) located in (YOUR_MODULE_NAME/build/bin/lambda/release/YOUR_MODULE_NAME.zip)
 3. Deploy .zip archive to AWS.
 If you have never used AWS Lambda before, [learn how to deploy Lambda function as zip archive manually](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-zip.html)